374team3/Group-Project/Functional Requirements Documents/FRD - Milestone4.md

  3.2 User Requirements
 • User turns on the system with a switch on the backside
 • User presses various combinations of buttons and switches
+• Or, the user reads the "Official Launch Guide" made specifically for our console, to find out the correct launching sequence, and learn what each of the acronyms stand for
 • User observes and hears various videos and sounds corresponding to their choices

  3.3 Functional Requirements
-• System (Arduino MEGA and Raspberry PI) boots up and loads entry code once user toggles the switch
+• System (Arduino MEGA and Raspberry PI) boots up and loads entry code once user toggles the main console switch
 • The microcontrollers handle various combinations of inputs (switches/buttons) and process the appropriate output
 • Lights and sounds happen according to the input combinations